 ![]() |

 Digitizing all these designs is a bit intimidating, but they were all hand drawn and time consuming.
-I don't think it will take as long to digitize them as it did to make them, over a decade of work, with some designs taking months, because instead of using a camera to do color separations, I imagined them and drew them in non standard colors for which I created special recipes.
+I don't think it will take as long to digitize them as it did to make them, over a decade of work, with some designs taking months, because instead of using a camera to do color separations, I imagined them and printed them in non standard colors for which I created special recipes.
 Now I must standardize everything so that other people can print them.

 ------